carpentries/amy/README.md

     **Note**: if you don't want to use `sudo`, you can install `bower` locally.
 You'll need to set up your `$PATH` correctly, though.
 Look [here](https://docs.npmjs.com/getting-started/fixing-npm-permissions#option-2-change-npm-s-default-directory-to-another-directory) for details.

-4. Setup your local database.
-There are two ways you can do this:

-    1. If you have access to the legacy data:

-        1. Create an empty database by running:

-            ~~~
-            $ make migrations
-            ~~~

-        2. Fill that database by running:

-            ~~~
-            $ make import
-            ~~~

-    2. Otherwise set up the redacted (development-ready) data with:
+4. Setup your local database wit redacted (development-ready) data with:

         ~~~
         $ make database